How to leave Idaho residency?

 Absence from Idaho

-An individual may be treated as a non-resident if they are absent from Idaho for at least 445 days within a 15-month period, provided certain conditions regarding their permanent home and family ties are met.
+An individual may be treated as a nonresident if they are absent from Idaho for at least 445 days within a 15-month period and meet additional conditions about having no Idaho home available for themselves or their family and limited time back in Idaho.

 Keep detailed travel records

-- Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of Idaho will prove that you’ve stayed under the 183-day limit.
+- Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of Idaho will help show how much time you actually spent in the state and support your claim that your main home is elsewhere.

 - What to track: Save flight tickets, hotel receipts, and other travel documents showing when you entered and left Idaho.
 Having a detailed log of your movements will be helpful if Idaho’s Department of Revenue ever audits your residency status.